 Sometimes, treatment means evidence-based therapy with a trained addiction counselor.

-Find Alcohol Use Disorder Treatment Services Near You
+Find Substance Use Disorder Treatment Services Near You

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.

 These include peer-reviewed journals, government entities and academic institutions, and leaders in addiction healthcare and advocacy.
 Learn more about how we safeguard our content by viewing our editorial policy.

 - American Psychological Association — Acute Tolerance to Alcohol in At-Risk Binge Drinkers